-Reason: Industry coding-efforts stats shows that unit tests often find at least one defect per 10 to 100 lines of code written.
+Reason: According to the industry coding-effort statistics, unit tests capture at least one defect per 10 to 100 lines of code.
 The chances of intercepting defects increase with assertion density.

-Use of assertion is also important as they are part of strong defensive coding strategy.
-They are used to verify pre and post conditions of a function, parameter and return value of a function and loop-invariants.
-Assertions can be selectively disabled after testing performance critical code.
+The use of assertion is also important as they are part of a strong defensive coding strategy.
+They are used to verify pre and post conditions of a function, parameter, and return value of a function and loop-invariants.
+Assertions can be selectively disabled after testing the performance-critical code.

 Rule No. 6 – Declare Data Objects at Smallest Level of Scope